Paul West BSc (Hons) Psych. Counselling & Supervision. CBT & MBCT. Reg MBACP.

 I also hold PG diploma’s in Body Language, Cognitive Behavioural Therapy (CBT), Mindfulness based Cognitive Therapy (MBCT).

 I am also trained in Acceptance and Commitment Therapy (ACT).
 This is an empirically-based psychological intervention that uses acceptance and mindfulness strategies mixed in different ways with commitment and behaviour-change strategies, to increase psychological flexibility.

 I have completed the European Society for Trauma and Dissociation (ESTD), UK Network Foundation Course in Dissociation and Trauma.

-I am a therapist within a Qualified Provider (AQP) counselling service for the NHS under the Improving access to psychological therapies (IAPT) banner.
+I am a therapist within a Qualified Provider (AQP) counselling service for the NHS under the Improving access to psychological therapies (IAPTus) banner.

 I am also a therapeutic sub-contractor for a company contracted to Hull's "Lets Talk" DASH (Depression and Anxiety Services Hull) within the NHS.

-I have also been involved with several employers with the Employee Assistance Programme (EAP).
+I am also been involved with several employers with the Employee Assistance Programme (EAP); nationally and locally.